subnero1/test-products/_posts/2021-10-12-Subnero-Long-Range-Modems.md

 ## SEAMLESS INTEGRATION
 L5L series modems supports seamless integration with Subnero's M25M series modems to build true heterogenous networks.

-We hope you find our long range modems exciting.

 We love to hear from you.
 Let us know your thoughts and comments through info@subnero.com.